 The input for the inductive package will be some preds with possible typing and syntax annotations, and also some introduction rules.
 We call below the introduction rules short as rules.
 Borrowing some idealised Isabelle notation, one such rule is assumed to be of the form are not of this form.
-The As and Bs in a rule stand for formulae not involving the inductive predicates preds; the instances predss and predtss can stand for different predicates, like $pred_1ss$ and $pred_2ts$, in case mutual recursive predicates are defined; the terms ss and ts are the arguments of these predicates.
-Every formula left of " $\Longrightarrow predtss$ " is a premise of the rule.
-The outermost quantified variables ss are usually omitted in the user's input.
-The quantification for the variables ss is local with respect to one recursive premise and must be given.
-Some examples of ss rules are
+The As and Bs in a rule stand for formulae not involving the inductive predicates preds; the instances preds and predts can stand for different predicates, like $pred_1$ as and $pred_2$ as and $pred_3$ are the arguments of these predicates.
+Every formula left of " $\Longrightarrow predts$ " is a premise of the rule.
+The outermost quantified variables rs are usually omitted in the user's input.
+The quantification for the variables rs is local with respect to one recursive premise and must be given.
+Some examples of rs are